 RISK MANAGEMENT, SYSTEMS OF CONTROL AND INTERNAL AUDIT

-Details of the Group’s risk management process, systems of control and internal audit are set out in the Risk management report.
+Details of the Group’s risk management process, systems of control and internal audit are set out in the risk report on page 64.

 CONFLICTS OF INTEREST AND SHARE DEALINGS